junegdcd/enso_internship/README.md

 3) **Lead-regression** : reg ( SSH,mem, [SSH,mem]sur N.34), find origins of ssh anomalies (due to Rossby, Kelvin, ...)
 4) Biblio : get more precise on **phase speed estimation on hovmoeller** (cf yy's messages)

+## WEEK 6 : *La lutte sur deux fronts*

+- radon transform : optimize code using numpy. then output the plot, put them in slide show and comment
+- hovmoeller : put them all in the slideshow too, try to see paterns and make comments

 ## WEEK 5 : *Let's add the cart to the horses #ED129*